 1/4 c Trader Joe’s toasted pine nuts

 2 T chopped fresh parsley

 2 T extra virgin olive oil

 2 T flavored vinegar such as Alessi Orange Blossom Honey Balsamic vinegar

 1. Pound out the chicken breast to 1/4 inch thick and sprinkle with salt and pepper on each side.

-2. Mix together the lemon juice and olive or canola oil.
+2. Mix together the lemon juice and olive oil.
 Marinate the chicken in the liquid in a Ziploc bag in the refrigerator for at least 2 hours.

 3. Grill the chicken breast until cooked.
 Set aside to cool.

 4. Rinse the quinoa well under cool running water in a fine mesh strainer.
 Drain well.
 Then, cook the quinoa according to the package directions.
 For this recipe, you can combine 1 cup quinoa to 2 cups water or chicken broth/stock, bring to a boil, lower heat, cover and cook for 15 minutes or until the germs have “popped” out of their grain hulls.
 Set aside to cool.